theajack/cnchar/helper/README.en.md

 };
 ```

+##### 5.2.3 Use in WeChat Mini Program

+The library is driven by HanziWriter, and currently only supports use in the web environment.
+If you need to use WeChat Mini Programs, please refer to [HanziWriter API](https://hanziwriter.org/docs.html#wechat-miniprograms)

 #### 5.3 Traditional, Simplified and Martian conversion: convert

 After the introduction of `cnchar-trad`, cnchar has the traditional, simplified, and Martian text conversion function.
 You can use this function by using the method on the` cnchar.convert` object.